troubling/hummingbird/HAIO.md

 nectar -A http://127.0.0.1:8080/auth/v1.0 -U test:tester -K testing head
 ```

-If you're going to be actively developing hummingbird, you should fork the repository on GitHub and:
+If you're going to be actively developing Hummingbird, you should fork the repository on GitHub and:

 ```sh
 cd ~/go/src/github.com/troubling/hummingbird